 USE CAUTION AT ALL TIMES!
 Iron County Search and Rescue Personnel have informed us that it can take up to 7 Hours to respond and transport injured hikers out of the canyon.

-RV and Trailer parking is at Center Street and 100 West in Kanarraville.
+RV, overflow and trailer in tow parking is at Center Street and 100 West in Kanarraville.
 (Parking is limited and tight for turning around large vehicles).

 No camping or fires are allowed anywhere on the trail, in the canyon, or in the parking area! – campsites are available nearby, see CEDAR CITY FIELD OFFICE or go to www.kanarraville.org for information about the Town, local businesses and the surrounding area.